 Some steps are vital to be followed during the epidemic to keep both the elderly and ourselves safe.
 In some cases, the children leave far from their elderly parents or go to their offices and leave their parents alone at home.

 One of the most important things you can do is keep them happy during the pandemic by calling them frequently by video calls to create security and happiness.

 Some seniors are taking medicines, and it is essential to have their medication delivered to them online to restrict them from going out.

-There are various online drugstores and shops which can cater to the required medicine and groceries to you at your door.
+Various online drugstores and shops can cater to your door’s required medicine and groceries.

 Medical Treatment During Pandemic

-In dealing with the elderly, it is always necessary to be ready for all types of emergencies.
+In dealing with the elderly, it is always necessary to be ready for emergencies.
 You should keep their medicine available all the time.
-In some cases, not taking the medication increases the risk of low immune system functioning, paving the way to be infected with the coronavirus.
+In some cases, not taking the medication increases the risk of low immune system functioning, paving the way to being infected with the coronavirus.
 It is also advisable to check their blood sugar and pressure regularly.